On growth of cocycles of isometric representations on $L^p$-spaces: Growth of cocycles in -norm

 \section{Growth of cocycles in $L^\infty$-norm}

-The goal of this section is to prove Theorem \ref{LCFLp1}.
+The goal of this section is to prove Theorems \ref{LCFLp1} and \ref{Intro: Fast cocycle growth for actions on metric spaces}.
 We start by introducing ultrafilters and ultraproducts of representations.
 We recall tools from \cite{UltraproductActions} to deal with continuity issues for representations on ultraproducts.
-We conclude the section by proving Theorem \ref{LCFLp1}, first in the discrete case and then in the general locally comcpact setting.
+We conclude the section by proving Theorem \ref{Intro: Fast cocycle growth for actions on metric spaces} and then Theorem \ref{LCFLp1}.